normnXT/note-keeper/README.md

 ![image](https://github.com/user-attachments/assets/c4c56487-a7a4-4af8-840d-95061ac744c5)

 The web application uses a simple three tier client-server architecture.
-The user interacts with a React client and user actions will prompt the client to send requests to the Node.js server, using functions like this `onClick` function that is used to delete notes:
+The user interacts with a React client.
+User actions will prompt the client to send requests to the Node.js server which often acts as an interface with the database.
+The client sends requests using functions like this one that is used to delete notes:

 ```javascript
 const onDelete = async (id) => {